Nachiketvc/Insurance-Fraud-Detection/README.md

 ## What is Insurance Fraud?
 Insurance fraud occurs when individuals deceive insurance companies to obtain undeserved payouts.
 Detecting fraudulent claims is crucial for minimizing financial losses and ensuring fairness.

-## This project aims to identify fraudulent claims in insurance datasets, leveraging machine learning techniques for accurate classification.
+**This project aims to identify fraudulent claims in insurance datasets, leveraging machine learning techniques for accurate classification.**

+**About Dataset**
+- The dataset is collected from Kaggle, containing 1,000 rows and 28 columns

 ---